NimithB/HAL-Raksha-Team_Smart_Brains/README.md

 - **Reminders:** Medication and task reminders to support daily health routines.
 - **AI Chatbot:** An AI-powered virtual assistant for companionship and queries.
 - **Gamification:** Engaging tasks to promote healthy habits, including daily affirmations, exercises, and social interaction.
+- **Face Recognition:** Authenticate users by scanning their faces using OpenCV-based face detection.

 ---
 ## 🎯 Objectives